department-of-veterans-affairs/vagov-content/pages/pension/how-to-apply.md

       title: VA Survivors Pension
       description: Find out if you’re eligible and how to apply for VA pension benefits as a surviving spouse or child of a deceased Veteran with wartime service.
     - url: /pension/aid-attendance-housebound/
-      title: Aid and Attendance Benefits and Housebound Allowance
+      title: Aid and Attendance benefits and Housebound allowance
       description: If you need help with daily activities or you're housebound, find out how to apply for extra VA pension benefits.
 widgets:
   - root: react-applicationStatus